Proven Techniques for Overcoming Worry: How to Stop the Noise

 • Slow or rapid?

-• Are you breathing from your abdomen or from your chest?
+• Are you breathing from your abdomen or your chest?

 • Simply observe